kherrick/news-summary/README.md

 # [News Summary](https://kherrick.github.io/news-summary/)

-## Technology Innovations and Software Developments
+## Technology Innovations and Discoveries

-* [Immutable Software Deploys Using ZFS Jails on FreeBSD](https://conradresearch.com/articles/immutable-software-deploy-zfs-jails) - Exploring Immutable Software deployment using ZFS Jails on FreeBSD for safer updates.
+* [The First New Subsea Habitat In 40 Years Is About To Launch](https://science.slashdot.org/story/25/11/08/0215248/the-first-new-subsea-habitat-in-40-years-is-about-to-launch?utm_source=rss1.0mainlinkanon&utm_medium=feed) - A major leap in underwater research with the upcoming launch of a subsea habitat, the first in four decades.

+* [Vibe Coding Named Word of the Year By Collins Dictionary](https://slashdot.org/story/25/11/08/0155228/vibe-coding-named-word-of-the-year-by-collins-dictionary?utm_source=rss1.0mainlinkanon&utm_medium=feed) - Highlighting a new buzzword in tech and programming culture.

+* [Mullvad: Shutting down our search proxy Leta](https://mullvad.net/en/blog/shutting-down-our-search-proxy-leta) - A leading VPN provider phases out its search proxy project.

-* [Snapchat open-sources Valdi a cross-platform UI framework](https://github.com/Snapchat/Valdi) - Snapchat unveils Valdi, a versatile open-source UI framework.
+* [Snapchat open-sources Valdi a cross-platform UI framework](https://github.com/Snapchat/Valdi) - Snapchat opens up its innovative UI framework, Valdi, to the community.

-* [Announcing Magika 1.0: now faster, smarter, and rebuilt in Rust](https://opensource.googleblog.com/2025/11/announcing-magika-10-now-faster-smarter.html) - Google's faster and smarter Magika tool celebrates its Rust-based rebuild.

-* [Build a ClojureScript native desktop app in 5 minutes](https://www.youtube.com/watch?v=uEVo8rqJgyw) - Demonstrating rapid app development using ClojureScript.

-* [I Love OCaml](https://mccd.space/posts/ocaml-the-worlds-best/) - Reflecting on the uniqueness of OCaml for functional programming.
+* [Analysis of Hedy Lamarr's Contribution to Spread-Spectrum Communication](https://researchers.one/articles/24.01.00001v4) - Reflection on the lasting impact of Hedy Lamarr's groundbreaking work on communication technology.

+* [Gemini Starts Rolling Out On Android Auto](https://tech.slashdot.org/story/25/11/07/2256226/gemini-starts-rolling-out-on-android-auto?utm_source=rss1.0mainlinkanon&utm_medium=feed) - The Gemini technology becomes a reality for Android Auto users.

+* [Powered by Mushrooms, Living Computers Are on the Rise](https://soylentnews.org/article.pl?sid=25/11/04/0228209&from=rss) - Exploring the use of organic materials, like mushrooms, for creating computing systems.

-## AI and Advanced Scientific Insights
+## Social and Cultural Developments

-* [Mind captioning: Evolving descriptive text of mental content of brain activity](https://www.science.org/doi/10.1126/sciadv.adw1464) - A groundbreaking study on mind captioning using brain activity.

-* [AI's 70% Problem](https://zed.dev/blog/ai-70-problem-addy-osmani) - Analyzing performance inefficiencies in widespread AI adoption.

-* [7 Basic Science Discoveries That Changed the World](https://soylentnews.org/article.pl?sid=25/11/05/1540235&amp;from=rss) - A historical look at transformative scientific breakthroughs.
+* [Older Adults Outnumber Children in 11 States](https://www.census.gov/newsroom/press-releases/2025/older-adults-outnumber-children.html) - A shifting demographic landscape in the US, with implications for future policies.

+* [Denmark's Government Aims To Ban Access To Social Media For Children Under 15](https://tech.slashdot.org/story/25/11/07/2223206/denmarks-government-aims-to-ban-access-to-social-media-for-children-under-15?utm_source=rss1.0mainlinkanon&utm_medium=feed) - Denmark takes steps to protect young users by potentially restricting social media access.

+* [Texas Sues Roblox For Allegedly Failing To Protect Children On Its Platform](https://yro.slashdot.org/story/25/11/07/232253/texas-sues-roblox-for-allegedly-failing-to-protect-children-on-its-platform?utm_source=rss1.0mainlinkanon&utm_medium=feed) - Legal action against Roblox raises ethical and safety concerns.

+* [Why I don’t test different designs at the same time](https://adamsilver.io/blog/why-i-dont-test-different-designs-at-the-same-time/) - An exploration into focused design testing for improved usability.

+* [Once Again, Chat Control Flails After Strong Public Pressure](https://soylentnews.org/article.pl?sid=25/11/02/2011253&from=rss) - Public uproar forces reevaluation of controversial control measures.

 ## Gaming and Entertainment

+* [Nintendo Has Too Many Apps](https://games.slashdot.org/story/25/11/07/2319237/nintendo-has-too-many-apps?utm_source=rss1.0mainlinkanon&utm_medium=feed) - A critical look at Nintendo's strategy in the app ecosystem.

-* [Challenges and Benefits of Upgrading Sea of Thieves From C++14 to C++20](https://www.youtube.com/watch?v=Nm9-xKsZoNI) - The technical gains and hurdles of upgrading Sea of Thieves' codebase.
+* [Challenges and Benefits of Upgrading Sea of Thieves From C++14 to C++20](https://www.youtube.com/watch?v=Nm9-xKsZoNI) - Behind the technical upgrade of a popular online multiplayer game.

-* [Video Games' Hottest New Platform is an Old One](https://games.slashdot.org/story/25/11/07/194204/video-games-hottest-new-platform-is-an-old-one?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - Rediscovering retro gaming platforms as a modern trend.
+* [Video Games' Hottest New Platform is an Old One](https://games.slashdot.org/story/25/11/07/194204/video-games-hottest-new-platform-is-an-old-one?utm_source=rss1.0mainlinkanon&utm_medium=feed) - Examining how an older platform makes a comeback in gaming.

+* [macOS Tahoe's Terrible Icons](https://apple.slashdot.org/story/25/11/07/1753228/macos-tahoes-terrible-icons?utm_source=rss1.0mainlinkanon&utm_medium=feed) - User dissatisfaction with Apple's macOS Tahoe interface design.

+* [Becoming a Compiler Engineer](https://rona.substack.com/p/becoming-a-compiler-engineer) - A developer’s journey sharing insights on the niche field of compiler engineering.

-## Environmental Efforts and Global Impact
+## Environmental and Scientific Advancements

+* [James D. Watson, Co-Discoverer of the Structure of DNA, Is Dead At 97](https://science.slashdot.org/story/25/11/07/2314257/james-d-watson-co-discoverer-of-the-structure-of-dna-is-dead-at-97?utm_source=rss1.0mainlinkanon&utm_medium=feed) - Paying tribute to a pioneering scientist in molecular biology.

-* [As Brazil Cracks Down on Forest Clearing, Emissions Fall](https://news.slashdot.org/story/25/11/07/1747253/as-brazil-cracks-down-on-forest-clearing-emissions-fall?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - Brazil's enforcement of forest preservation contributes to reduced emissions.
+* [As Brazil Cracks Down on Forest Clearing, Emissions Fall](https://news.slashdot.org/story/25/11/07/1747253/as-brazil-cracks-down-on-forest-clearing-emissions-fall?utm_source=rss1.0mainlinkanon&utm_medium=feed) - Positive impact of Brazilian policy on reducing emissions.

-* [Australian Law To Require EV Cars To Be Noisy For Blind People](https://soylentnews.org/article.pl?sid=25/11/05/1549218&amp;from=rss) - An accessibility initiative mandating sound cues in electric vehicles.
+* [Australian Law To Require EV Cars To Be Noisy For Blind People](https://soylentnews.org/article.pl?sid=25/11/05/1549218&from=rss) - New measures to improve safety for visually impaired pedestrians.

-## Legal Actions and Policies

-* [Texas Sues Roblox For Allegedly Failing To Protect Children On Its Platform](https://yro.slashdot.org/story/25/11/07/232253/texas-sues-roblox-for-allegedly-failing-to-protect-children-on-its-platform?utm_source=rss1.0mainlinkanon&amp;utm_medium=feed) - Allegations against Roblox over child safety concerns.

-* [Denmark's Government Aims To Ban Access To Social Media For Children Under 15](https://apnews.com/article/denmark-social-media-ban-children-7862d2a8cc590b4969c8931a01adc7f4) - Denmark's bold proposal restricting social media usage among children.
+* [7 Basic Science Discoveries That Changed the World](https://soylentnews.org/article.pl?sid=25/11/05/1540235&from=rss) - A celebration of transformative scientific milestones.

+* [World's Largest Wind-Powered Cargo Ship Takes to the Seas](https://soylentnews.org/article.pl?sid=25/11/04/0243254&from=rss) - A groundbreaking achievement in sustainable shipping technology.

 ---